The Arizona Humane Society’s executive team consists of some of the most dedicated and talented individuals in the animal welfare community.

 Gregory Lewis, DVM

-Dr. Gregory Lewis brings 36 years of veterinary excellence to the Arizona Humane Society, where he heads the spay/neuter efforts of the Marge Wright Low-Cost Public Clinic.
+Dr. Gregory Lewis brings 36 years of veterinary excellence to the Arizona Humane Society, where he heads the spay/neuter efforts of the Marge Wright Veterinary Clinic.
 Having earned his Doctor of Veterinary Medicine from the University of Illinois, he has dedicated his life to caring for animals.
 Dr. Lewis has a vast wealth of varied experience, having worked at five humane societies, a private practice, relief work and emergency care.
 He estimates having spayed or neutered approximately 300,000 animals and is still counting.
 When he is not busy doing his part to reduce pet overpopulation, Dr. Lewis enjoys hitting the links, swimming and working out at the gym.
 Currently he has no pets, but lives vicariously through the animals he cares for day to day.

 Swaneth Portalatin, DVM